Crazy Bitches: Production

 Shooting for the movie took place at Great Spirits Ranch, nestled in the mountains of Malibu.

-The movie was recut as season one of a web series and a new season two was produced.
-These short episodes will be released in 2019.

 Reception

-The film had its world premiere took place image June 26, 2014 during the Frameline Film Festival.
+The film had its world premiere took place image June 26, 2014, during the Frameline Film Festival.
 The reviews for the film were mostly negative.

 The movie won an award for the Best Ensemble Cast at QCinema's QAwards.
 The movie was nominated for Best Screenplay Award and Nayo Wallace was nominated for Best Supporting Actress Award at the Macabre Faire Film Festival.
 It was also nominated for the Best Film Award at the Fantasporto Film Festival.

+Web series format and season two

+The movie went on to be recut as season one of a web series and a new season two was produced.
+Returning cast members played new parts.
+Season two was filmed on location at the Klentner Ranch, California.

+Both seasons of these short episodes were released in 2019.